Polycyclic aromatic hydrocarbon

 European UnionSVHC candidate (PBT/vPvB concerns).
 REACH Annex XVII Entry 50 restricts PAHs in consumer articles (rubber, plastics) to 1 mg/kg for 8 priority PAHs.
 Anthracene is not among the 8 restricted but is on the SVHC candidate list.
 Regulatory

 United StatesEPA Priority Pollutant.
 Listed under the Clean Water Act.
 Not specifically restricted in consumer products.
+California: listed under Proposition 65 as a carcinogen (effective 2023).
 Regulatory

 CanadaCEPA Schedule 1 (toxic substance) as part of the PAH group.
 Regulatory